ververica/flink-sql-cookbook/set-operations/01/01_union-all.md

 ## The Sources

 The examples assumes you are building an application that is tracking visits :raccoon: on foreign planets :chestnut:.
 There are three sources of visits.
-The univers of Rick and Morty, the very real world of NASA and such, and the not so real world of Hitchhikers Guide To The Galaxy.
+The universe of Rick and Morty, the very real world of NASA and such, and the not so real world of Hitchhikers Guide To The Galaxy.

 All three tables are `unbound` and backed by the [`faker` connector](https://github.com/knaufk/flink-faker).